composi/observer/README.md

 Note: events are custom, so you can namespace them if you need to.

-## Dispatch an Event
+## Send an Event

-After setting up a watcher for an event, you need to dispatch the event to make the watcher react.
+After setting up a watcher for an event, you need to send the event to make the watcher react.
 You do this with the observer's `watch` method.
-This takes two arguments: the event to dispatch and any optional data you want to send with the event.
+This takes two arguments: the event to send and any optional data you want to send with the event.

 ```javascript
 import { Observer } from '@composi/observer'